Arjitchaubey/RISC-V-IMP-321-pipelined-processor/README.md

 0000006F  // J    0 (infinite loop or halt)
 ```

-The Utilization, Power and Timing reports and reference screenshots are placed in the respective synthesis and implementation folders/files
+The Utilization, Power and Timing reports and reference screenshots are placed in the respective synthesis and implementation file/filders of the repository